Divorce is a tough and emotional process, and finding the right divorce lawyer can make all the difference in the…

 If you and your divorcing spouse have a simple, conflict-free case, it’s likely you can resolve your issues with the assistance of a divorce lawyer acting as your joint mediator.

 Mediation is different from litigation.
 It entails working with a third-party lawyer-mediator to craft an agreement for ending your marriage.
-You, your divorcing spouse, and your neutral mediator make the decisions about your divorce, not judges and litigators.
-Once everyone agrees on how property and debts will be divided, your mediator submits a signed agreement to the court for approval.
+You, your spouse, and your neutral mediator make the decisions about your divorce, not judges.
+Once everyone agrees on how property and debts will be divided and how support, child custody, and visitation will be addressed, your mediator submits a signed agreement to the court for approval.

-The mediation process is faster, less expensive, and less emotionally draining than taking your divorce to court, but it’s only possible if you and your spouse have no hostility or disagreements in the way you wish to handle your case.
+The mediation process is faster, less expensive, and less emotionally draining than taking your divorce to court, but it’s only possible if you and your spouse can get along well enough to come to an agreement.
 There must be no history of domestic violence, drug abuse, or hidden assets for mediation to be an option.
-If children are involved, both spouses must also agree to their post-divorce parenting responsibilities.

 When Sharing a Divorce Lawyer Isn’t Appropriate